char16t/treport/README.md

 `daily-log<current date>.org`.
 It will be created every day automatically.

 All you have to do is press `C-c i` and select the category of tasks over which you start to work.
-The clock starts to count down the time work on the chosen task.
+The clock starts to count time of work on the chosen task.
 When you finish a task you have to press `C-c d` and enter details if you want.
 Then again press `C-c i` and choose a category.
 At the end of the day you close Emacs and clock out occurs.

 At the end of the day you can open your file `daily-log-<current date>.org` to build time table provided by Org Mode.
 You also can add tables to your ethalon